buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 ``stdout``
     Value is a standard output of a process as a string.
     Some of the commands that master requests worker to start, may initiate processes which output a result as a standard output and this result is saved in the value of ``stdout``.
-    The value is satisfies the requirements described in a section below.
+    The value satisfies the requirements described in a section below.

 ``rc``
     Value is an integer.